 How Many Backlinks Do You Need For Effective SEO

-As a general rule of thumb, websites typically need around 50 homepage backlinks and up to 100 backlinks to individual pages to rank competitively in search results.
+As a general rule of thumb, websites typically need around 50 homepage backlinks and up to 100 backlinks to individual pages to rank competitively in search results, but how many links you need can vary.

 But this is just a general estimate.